ArtificialStellarPopulations/ArtPop/docs/getting_started/mist.rst

     export MIST_PATH='/path/to/your/MIST/grids'

-`ArtPop` will use this path by default in all functions that use the `MIST` grids.
-Note, however, that you always have the option to pass a different path to these functions.
+`ArtPop` will use this path by default in all functions that use the MIST grids.
+Note, however, that you always have the option to pass a different path to any function that uses a MIST grid.